-This entry is part 3 of 7 in the series Beyond the Cross
+Part 3 of Beyond the Cross

 The Cross as a Symbol of Heaven and Earth United